 With the unemployment rate expected to stay above 7% until the end of 2021, interest rates are likely to remain at a record low for years.
 This is good news for mortgagors, businesses and would-be property buyers.
 The RBA’s recent measures to provide liquidity to financial markets are also keeping funding costs low, which should push lending rates further down.

 Property market participants, including mortgage brokers, had taken a hit from restrictions due to COVID-19.
 With a recession and rising unemployment, mortgage brokers could see their businesses continue to decline for the rest of the year.
 A bright spot for the industry could come from first home buyers taking advantage of falling property prices and record-low interest rates.

 Major banks are facing headwinds and have made substantial provisions to absorb expected losses from the economic downturn.
 Collectively, they set aside more than $7 billion in loan-loss provisions in recent months.
-Across the industry, banks recorded a 14% year-on-year fall in their combined net profit after tax at the end of March 2020.
-However, banks are generally well capitalised – and the big four are particularly well positioned to weather the impacts of the current crisis.
+But banks are generally well capitalised – and the big four are particularly well positioned to weather the impacts of the current crisis.